Failed back syndrome

-Failed back syndrome or post-laminectomy syndrome is a condition characterized by chronic pain following back surgeries.
-Many factors can contribute to the onset or development of FBS, including residual or recurrent spinal disc herniation, persistent post-operative pressure on a spinal nerve, altered joint mobility, joint hypermobility with instability, scar tissue (fibrosis), depression, anxiety, sleeplessness, spinal muscular deconditioning and even Cutibacterium acnes infection.
-An individual may be predisposed to the development of FBS due to systemic disorders such as diabetes, autoimmune disease and peripheral blood vessels (vascular) disease.
+Failed back syndrome (abbreviated as FBS) is a condition characterized by chronic pain following back surgeries.
+The term "post-laminectomy syndrome" is sometimes used by doctors to indicate the same condition as failed back syndrome.
+Many factors can contribute to the onset or development of FBS, including residual or recurrent spinal disc herniation, persistent post-operative pressure on a spinal nerve, altered joint mobility, joint hypermobility with instability, scar tissue (fibrosis), depression, anxiety, sleeplessness, spinal muscular deconditioning and Cutibacterium acnes infection.
+An individual may be predisposed to the development of FBS due to systemic disorders such as diabetes, autoimmune disease and peripheral vascular disease.

-Common symptoms associated with FBS include diffuse, dull and aching pain involving the back or legs.
-Abnormal sensibility may include sharp, pricking, and stabbing pain in the extremities.
-The term "post-laminectomy syndrome" is used by some doctors to indicate the same condition as failed back syndrome.